Why Can’t I Get a Job? Understanding the Impact of Diversity, Equity, and Inclusion

 Writing a resume doesn’t have to be a dreaded task– use these tips and tricks to break down the process and make your resume work for you!
 Remember that.

-5 Tips to Improve Your Job Search in 2023
+5 Tips to Improve Your Job Search

 The job market is still very tight.
 Companies are looking for specific, educated, qualified employees to fill their positions.
 Job seekers must be on their toes and ready for those positions.
 They have to get involved in the job-scout process and learn how to improve their chances of being hired.
 Technology plays a significant role in the job market and will continue to be a tremendous asset.
 Here are some tips that will improve your chances of getting hired.